Dromaeosauridae: Feathers

 There is a large body of evidence showing that dromaeosaurids were covered in feathers.
 Some dromaeosaurid fossils preserve long, pennaceous feathers on the hands and arms (remiges) and tail (rectrices), as well as shorter, down-like feathers covering the body.
 Other fossils, which do not preserve actual impressions of feathers, still preserve the associated bumps on the forearm bones where long wing feathers would have attached in life.
 Overall, this feather pattern looks very much like Archaeopteryx.

 The first known dromaeosaurid with definitive evidence of feathers was Sinornithosaurus, reported from China by Xu et al. in 1999.
 Many other dromaeosaurid fossils have been found with feathers covering their bodies, some with fully developed feathered wings.
 Microraptor even shows evidence of a second pair of wings on the hind legs.
 While direct feather impressions are only possible in fine-grained sediments, some fossils found in coarser rocks show evidence of feathers by the presence of quill knobs, the attachment points for wing feathers possessed by some birds.
 The dromaeosaurids Rahonavis and Velociraptor have both been found with quill knobs, showing that these forms had feathers despite no impressions having been found.
 In light of this, it is most likely that even the larger ground-dwelling dromaeosaurids bore feathers, since even flightless birds today retain most of their plumage, and relatively large dromaeosaurids, like Velociraptor, are known to have retained pennaceous feathers.
 Though some scientists had suggested that the larger dromaeosaurids lost some or all of their insulatory covering, the discovery of feathers in Velociraptor specimens has been cited as evidence that all members of the family retained feathers.

 More recently, the discovery of Zhenyuanlong established the presence of a full feathered coat in relatively large dromaeosaurids.
 Additionally, the animal displays proportionally large, aerodynamic wing feathers, as well as a tail-spanning fan, both of which are unexpected traits that may offer an understanding of the integument of large dromaeosaurids.
-Dakotaraptor is an even larger dromaeosaurid species with evidence of feathers, albeit indirect in the form of quill knobs, though the taxon is considered as chimeara by other researchers as even the dinosaurian elements with supposed traits diagnostic for dromaeosaurs also referrable to caenagnathids and ornithomimosaurians.
+Dakotaraptor is an even larger dromaeosaurid genus with evidence of feathers, albeit indirectly in the form of quill knobs, though the taxon is considered a chimaera by other researchers as even the dinosaurian elements with supposed traits diagnostic for dromaeosaurids are also referrable to caenagnathids and ornithomimosaurs.